 This starts the JLinkSWOViewer in standalone mode:

 This example above uses the stimulus port 0x1.
 Note that for SWO ‘printf’ this goes to the stimulus port 0.

 The application can now use SWO.
 I’m using for example the McuSWO:

-The application has configured SWO with a baud of 64k baud:
+The application has configured SWO with a baud of 64k baud for testing purposes:

 Using the console I can send data over the SWO pin:

 It is fine if tools configure SWO.
 I wish that the settings and changed applied by the tools would be more transparent.
 For the case where the application needs to set up SWO, SEGGER has now added an ‘attach’ option which does not tamper with the application SWO configuration.
 With this a ‘standalone’ SWO usage can be realized.

 💡 Update: the MCUXpresso IDE 11.5.0 has now added standalone SWO functionality too :-).